 Proceedings in respect of infringing copies.

-114. (1) Any person may apply to the court for an order that a notice given under section 109(1) or (3) be discharged, and the court may make such an order accordingly.
+114. (1) Any person may apply to the court for an order that a notice given under subsection (1) of section 109 be discharged, and the court may make such an order accordingly.

-- (2) Any person may apply to the court for an order that any goods detained under section 113 be released, and the court may make such an order accordingly. - (3) Any person may apply to the court for a decision whether or not any goods the subject of a determination made under subsection (3) of section 110 are infringing copies imported otherwise than for private and domestic use, and the court shall make such a decision accordingly. - (4) Notice of proceedings under subsection (3) of this section shall be served on the Controller of Customs. - (5) In proceedings under subsection (3) of this section, the court shall issue directions as to the service of notice on any person having an interest in the goods, and any such person is entitled - (a) to appear in those proceedings, whether or not he was served with notice under section 112; and - (b) to appeal against any order made in those proceedings, whether or not he appeared in the proceedings. - (6) No order made in proceedings under subsection (3) of this section shall take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal has been given, until the final determination or abandonment of the proceedings on the appeal.
+(2) Any person may apply to the court for an order that any goods detained under section 113 be released, and the court may make such an order accordingly.

+(3) Any person may apply to the court for a decision whether or not any goods the subject of a determination made under subsection (3) of section 110 are infringing copies imported otherwise than for private and domestic use, and the court shall make such a decision accordingly.

+(4) Notice of proceedings under subsection (3) of this section shall be served on the Controller of Customs.

+(5) In proceedings under subsection (3) of this section, the court shall issue directions as to the service of notice on any person having an interest in the goods, and any such person is entitled -

+(a) to appear in those proceedings, whether or not he was served with notice under section 112; and

+(b) to appeal against any order made in those proceedings, whether or not he appeared in the proceedings.

+(6) No order made in proceedings under subsection (3) of this section shall take effect until the end of the period within which notice of an appeal may be given or, if before the end of that period notice of appeal has been given, until the final determination or abandonment of the proceedings on the appeal.

+115. Where any infringing copies have been detained by the Controller of Customs or an officer of customs, the importer or consignee of the goods may, by notice in writing to the Controller of Customs, consent to the goods being forfeited and, on the receipt of such notice by the Controller of Customs, the goods shall thereupon be forfeited.

+116. (1) Where, in proceedings under subsection (3) of section 114, the court decides that any goods the subject of a determination under subsection (3) of section 110 are infringing copies imported otherwise than for private and domestic use, it shall make an order that the goods be -

+- (a) forfeited;

+- (b) destroyed; or

+- (c) otherwise dealt with as it thinks fit.